-- Mobile client with a changing IP address (e.g., a laptop being carried around and connected to different networks) - Client behind a network-visible proxy, such as SOCKS - Client with multiple network addresses ("multihomed"), unless the corresponding DNS entries are arranged in a particular way principle independent of the client's network address.
-An SSH-2 server has two candidates at hand for the client identifier: the name in the authentication request, $N{\text{auth}}$ and the name looked up via the client's network address, $N{\text{net}}$ .
-It can simply ignore $N{\text{net}}$ altogether, using $N{\text{auth}}$ for HAUTH instead.
+- Mobile client with a changing IP address (e.g., a laptop being carried around and connected to different networks) - Client behind a network-visible proxy, such as SOCKS - Client with multiple network addresses ("multihomed"), unless the corresponding DNS entries are arranged in a particular way network address, N{net} .
+It can simply ignore N{net} altogether, using N{autb} for HAUTH instead.
 Of course, the known-hosts list and hostbased authorization files must be maintained using that namespace.
-Indeed, $N{\text{auth}}$ can be chosen from any space of identifiers, not necessarily tied or related to the network naming service at all.
+Indeed, N{autb} can be chosen from any space of identifiers, not necessarily tied or related to the network naming service at all.
 For clarity's sake, it should probably continue to be the client's canonical hostname.